expert26111/DockerSwarm/README.md

   <img src="http://everett-toews.github.io/effective-docker-swarm/slides/img/swarmnado.gif" alt="Docker Swarm"/>
 </p>

-//Need to improve:

-Provide more examples from personal project.
-How it helped us to improve.

 ### **Abstract**
 A system is bound to experience an outage, whether by its inability to handle multiple, concurrent requests or even after important updates.